Talking about money

 Talking about debt

 Talking to family and friends about debt can be tough.
 Make sure you give yourself the space to speak honestly about your difficulties.
-Debt is something that affects a lot of people so do not feel embarrassed or guilty.
-By speaking about it
+Debt is something that affects a lot of people so don’t feel embarrassed or guilty.

-Reassure them that you are dealing with the problem and making the steps to speak to an organisation that can help can ease any worries they may have.
+Reassure them that you are dealing with the problem and taking steps to speak to an organisation that can help.
+This can ease any worries they may have.